ihavn/VIA_FreeRTOS_AVRMEGA/readme.md

 ### FreeRTOS Configuration
 Configuration of FreeRTOS must be done in `\FreeRTOS\src\FreeRTOSConfig.h` see details in the free RTOS documentation. **Be sure you know what you are doing before you configure anything!**

+### FreeRTOS Heap Memory
+This repository uses heap_4.c to handle dynamic memory/heap therefore it is **required to define how much RAM we will allocate for heap use**.
+This is done by defining
+`#define configTOTAL_HEAP_SIZE 4000` in the configuration file `\FreeRTOS\src\FreeRTOSConfig.h`.
+In this example it is defined to 4000 bytes.

 #### R2R Network for trace
 If `#define configUseR2RTrace 1` then the `FreeRTOSTraceDriver` is called when a task is switched in and out, and it will send data out to a R2R-network that must be connected to PORTK.